wadehammes/base-css4-wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 = WP Image Editor =

 All images created by the built-in WP_Image_Editor class will be automatically optimized.
 Current implementations are GD, Imagick, and Gmagick.
-Images optimized via this class include Meta Slider, BuddyPress Activity Plus (thumbs), WP Retina 2x, Imsanity, Simple Image Sizes, Hammy, Animated GIF Resize and probably countless others.
+Images optimized via this class include Animated GIF Resize, BuddyPress Activity Plus (thumbs), Easy Watermark, Hammy, Imsanity, MediaPress, Meta Slider, MyArcadePlugin, OTF Regenerate Thumbnails, Regenerate Thumbnails, Simple Image Sizes, WP Retina 2x, WP RSS Aggregator and probably countless others.
 If you are not sure if a plugin uses WP_Image_Editor, post your question in the support forums.

 = Optimize Everything Else =

 Site admins can specify any folder within their wordpress folder to be optimized.
 The 'Scan and Optimize' option under Media->Bulk Optimize will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, Grand Media Galleries, and any user-specified folders.
 Additionally, this tool can run on an hourly basis via wp_cron to keep newly uploaded images optimized.
 Scheduled optimization should not be used for any plugin that uses the built-in Wordpress image functions.

+= WebP Images =

+Can generate WebP versions of your images, and enables you to serve even smaller images to supported browsers.
+Several methods are available for serving WebP images, including Apache-compatible rewrite rules and our Alternative WebP Rewriting option compatible with caches and CDNs.
+Also works with the WebP option in the Cache Enabler plugin from KeyCDN.

 = WP-CLI =

 Allows you to run all Bulk Optimization processes from your command line, instead of the web interface.
 It is much faster, and allows you to do things like run it in 'screen' or via regular cron (instead of wp-cron, which can be unpredictable on low-traffic sites).
 Install WP-CLI from wp-cli.org, and run 'wp-cli.phar help ewwwio optimize' for more information.

+= FooGallery =

+All images uploaded and cached by FooGallery are automatically optimized.
+Previous uploads can be optimized by running the Media Library Bulk Optimize.
+Previously cached images can be optimized by entering the wp-content/uploads/cache/ folder under Folders to Optimize and running a Scan & Optimize from the Bulk Optimize page.

 = NextGEN Gallery =